artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Examine contents
 ++++++++++++++++

-Run Bulk Extractor, a forensics tool that can recognize credit card numbers, social security numbers, and other patterns in data.
+Run `Bulk Extractor`_, a forensics tool that can recognize credit card numbers, social security numbers, and other patterns in data.
 For more information on reviewing Bulk Extractor logs, see the :ref:`Analysis pane <analysis_pane>` on the Appraisal tab.